9 Best Beaches in Utah

 This small park near the town of Huntington has one of the nicest beaches in the surrounding area.
 Set along the southeast shoreline of the lake, the sandy expanse is wide and flat.
 The water is shallow for a fair distance out, so it's a good spot for floating or playing a game of water football.

 Just back from the beach are trees and a large grassy area perfect for a game of Frisbee or soccer.
 The water here gets very warm, and a pleasant afternoon can be had floating in the shallows.
 The beach is a good place for a short walk; the point at the northern end offers 180-degree views.

 Near the beach are sheltered picnic tables along with restrooms and showers.
-A campground is just back from the beach and has 22 sites.
+A campground is located in Huntington State Park just back from the beach and has 22 sites.

 7. Jordanelle Reservoir

 Only an hour from Salt Lake City is the Jordanelle Reservoir.
 The beaches here are extensive, and just offshore is all kinds of floating fun at the Aqua Zone.
 This floating fun palace is full of all kinds of structures and walkways and will provide endless hours of enjoyment for your kids.

 If you love to walk the beach, you are in the right spot; you'll be able to walk along the water's edge until your legs wear out.
 Off the beach are cabanas with picnic tables and charcoal grills.
 A children's playground is also available.

 The Jordanelle Reservoir is located near Park City and at an altitude of 6,188 feet, so the water can be quite cold, even on the hottest summer day.
 Boating is popular here, and excellent launch facilities are available.

 8. Yuba Lake State Park